Specialist Neuroscience Services

 Our panel of models allow for more accurate prediction of human responses, reduce the risk of late-stage failures and provide a thorough understanding of drug mechanisms.

-• Primary neuronal cultures, including dissociated cortical, trigeminal or dorsal root ganglion (DRG) neurons from rodents
+Primary neuronal cultures, such as dissociated cortical, trigeminal or dorsal root ganglion (DRG) neurons from rodents

 Figure 1.
 Visual summary of primary neuronal cells used in electrophysiological recordings.
 A. Rodent dorsal root ganglion (DRG) neuron preparation for manual patch-clamp studies and a bright-field image of dissociated cells seeded on a coverslip.
 B. DRG action potential responses to low and high prolonged current injections.